 So I rather buy it on the hike now to save some weight, every guest house also has a stack of cards and other games you can borrow for free so no need to carry your own.

 - TIMs Card and Trekking Permit.
-YES, there´s checkpoints on the way and they do check.
+YES, there are checkpoints on the way, and they do check.

 - Enough Money since there´s no ATM during the hikes, (There’s one in Lukla on Ebc trek)

 This everything I have in my backpack during my treks in the Himalayas in Nepal.